 10. Incorporate Mixed Materials

 Who says you can’t mix and match?
-Carports made of different materials add texture and engage the eye.
-You can use visually contrasting materials in the structure, such as metal and wood or stone and glass to make a statement.
+DIY carports made of various materials add texture and engage the eye.
+You can use visually contrasting materials in your DIY carport structure, such as metal and wood or stone and glass, to make a statement.

 11. Embrace the Pergola